Ernie Wilkins: Personal life

 In the 1960s Wilkins faced personal challenges, which included a heroin addiction that led to a temporary decline in his career.
 Many stopped offering him work due to his struggles, but Clark Terry continued to support him by inviting him to collaborate on several projects throughout the 1970s in his group Big B-A-D Band.
 In the band Wilkins became a music director and principal composer.
 In the band Wilkins recorded music and also featured in a four-minute solo on "One Foot in the Gutter".
 Wilkins remained in the band throughout the 1970s.
 From 1971 to 1973 Wilkins was also the head of the artists and repertory division of Mainstream Records.
 Wilkins eventually overcame his addiction, returning to prominence as a composer and arranger.
-He married Jenny, with whom he had two children.

 Final years in Denmark

-In 1979, Wilkins managed to remain close with his family and found a second home in Copenhagen, Denmark, where he would live for the rest of his life.
-His move to Europe represented both a fresh start and an opportunity to contribute to Copenhagen’s jazz scene, which was vibrant with both local and expatriate musicians.
-Wilkins assembled a 13-piece ensemble called the Almost Big Band.
+In 1980, Wilkins assembled a 13-piece ensemble called the Almost Big Band.
 The idea was partly inspired by his wife Jenny.

-The band was successful in part due to Wilkins's abilities to swing scores.
-The Almost Big Band performed extensively, including a co-led Copenhagen gig Live at Montmartre (Storyville) in June 1975, with Horace Parlan on piano, Mads Vinding on bass and Bjarne Rostvold on drums.
-Wilkins was responsible for orchestral arrangements on 1972's self-titled album by Alice Clark (Mainstream Records), a highly sought-after collectible today.
-In the 1980s Ernie Wilkins and Clark Terry recorded albums in Denmark and appeared at the Montreux Jazz Festival in 1983.
+Ernie Wilkins and Clark Terry recorded albums in Denmark and appeared at the Montreux Jazz Festival in 1983.
 In the same year he went to Paris to record some of his compositions with an all-star lineup, which included former colleagues from the Count Basie Orchestra.
 In January 1991 Wilkins visited England to conduct the Danish Radio Big Band in a performance of his works, including the recently rediscovered Suite for Jazz Band, a composition written 30 years prior.
 This concert in Croydon was recorded and released on the Hep label.

 Ernie Wilkins died in Copenhagen on June 5, 1999, following a stroke.

 He has a street named after him in southern Copenhagen, "Ernie Wilkins Vej" (Ernie Wilkins Street).